West Yorkshire dad found guilty of murdering his son two decades after smothering him as a toddler

-Dad found guilty of murdering his son two decades after smothering him as a toddler
+Dad found guilty of murdering his son in Leeds two decades after smothering him as a toddler

 A dad has been found guilty of murdering his son more than 20 years after he suffocated him when he was a toddler and caused permanent brain damage.